-Human numbers have grown fourfold in the last century, from 1.65 to seven billion.
-They are projected to grow by a further four billion by the end of the century, driven by increasing longevity, a continuing high birth rate in some countries and population momentum, i.e. a historically high number of people of fertile age.
+Human numbers have grown exponentially within the last hundred years, from fewer than two billion to over seven-and-a-half billion.
+These numbers are projected to grow by an additional four billion by the end of this century, driven by increasing life expectancies, a continuing high birth rate in some countries, as well as ‘population momentum’—referring to the effect of growing numbers of people themselves having children.

-The mid-range global projection is that the planet’s population will increase from seven billion to 10 billion by 2050.
-Broader estimates range from eight to 11 billion, depending on how effectively and quickly reproductive and development programmes are implemented in developing areas of the world to address the key drivers of population growth: the lack of reproductive health and contraception, lack of women’s rights and poverty.
-In some countries, migration also contributes significantly to the increase in population.
+is likely to reach 9.8 billion by 2050.
+Broader estimates range from eight-and-a-half to 11 billion, depending on how quickly and effectively reproductive health and development programmes can be implemented in developing regions of the world.
+In order to ensure our population does not exceed these projections, it will therefore be necessary to address the key drivers of population growth: limited access to education and family planning, lack of women’s rights and poverty.
+In some cases, migration can also be viewed as a key contributor to population increase.

-In the developed world, better reproductive health, contraception and women’s rights can also play an important role in reducing population growth.
+Better reproductive health, contraception and women’s rights can also play an important role in helping to reduce population growth.

-Population growth rates worldwide are declining, but absolute numbers are still rising at one and a half million every week.
-Growth is also variable; populations are declining in some countries while continuing to grow rapidly in others.
+It is also the case that population growth rates worldwide are declining, yet absolute numbers are still on the rise: 1.5 million people are added to our population every week.
+Growth is also variable, in that populations are declining in some countries while in other countries populations continue to grow rapidly.